mhannum72/mylunch/README.md

 todo
 ====

+* I think I can write a very basic nginx extension at this point.
+I don't know how to add an async redis quickly, but I think I can glue this together with shared memory and a little c code.
+I will also revamp my code for two different cases:

+  1) Thumbs and images for public meals will request against

+  /published/<userid>/<mealid>/<picid>

+  Nginx would only need to check the permission for this meal from mealid.
+  Right now I'm thinking that mealid should be a simple descriptor file, and that nginx could cache it, periodically 'stat' it and re-read it only if the mtime has changed.
+The recheck time here could be configurable.
+If a signed-in user attempts to get a mealid which is not public (or does not exist) then this won't work.
+Another idea is that 'publishing' might be merely a touch-file.
+If the file doesn't exist, then a 'pic-not-found' picture is served.

+  2) Images served while a user is building a slideshow will request against something different:

+  /images/<userid>/<picid>

+  This requires only session authentication.
+It will be a separate nginx module which keeps a hash of the session keys in shared memory.
+When a session is created by node.js, it will call into a special c/c++ module.
+This module is attached read/write to the shared memory, and is responsible for putting new session-to-userid mappings there.

 * Couple of things I'm deciding as a result of this demo: the way the scheme is set up, there's no easy way to determine if a given picture is published.
   To get to that now, I would have to do a hit to mongo to get the meal number,